Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Oxidation

 The key oxidizing agent in bromated flour is potassium bromate.
-In essence, oxidizing agents improve the gluten reformation, leading to puffier, fluffier, and better bread rising.
+In essence, oxidizing agents improve gluten reformation, leading to puffier, fluffier, and better bread rising.

 Taste